Stephen F. Austin: Empresario

 Austin's plan for an American colony was thrown into turmoil by Mexico's gaining independence from Spain in 1821.
 Governor Martínez informed Austin that the junta instituyente, the new rump congress of the government of Agustín de Iturbide of Mexico, refused to recognize the land grant authorized by Spain.
 His government intended to use a general immigration law to regulate new settlement in Mexico.
-Austin traveled to Mexico City, where he persuaded the junta instituyente to approve the grant to his father, as well as the law signed by the Mexican Emperor on January 3, 1823.
+Austin traveled to Mexico City, where he persuaded the junta instituyente to approve the grant to his father and the law signed by the Mexican Emperor on January 3, 1823.

 The old imperial law offered heads of families a league and a labor of land, 4,605 acre, and other inducements.
 It also provided for the employment of agents, called empresarios, to promote immigration.
 As an empresario, Austin was to receive 67,000 acres of land for each 200 families he brought to Texas.
 According to the law, immigrants were not required to pay fees to the government.
 Some of the immigrants denied Austin's right to charge them for services at the rate of 12.5 cents/acre (31 cents/ha).